 These are some of the most accurate and well respected headphones on the planet.
 They are a little warmer, lusher, and thicker than their younger brother, the HD 600.
 They are also a bit more refined.

 Another thing to note is the impedance level.
 At 300 Ohms, these will need an adequate amplifier to reach their full potential.
+What is Headphone Impedance?

 They take a bit of burn in time to really get acclimated, so prepare to really be impressed after around the 50 hour mark.
 Things start to open up considerably and everything kind of settles in.
 The sound becomes focused and tightly in place, which results in a very clean overall signature.

 Extremely accurate and transparent.

 Great body, warmth, and smoothness.

 Nice sound-stage and imaging.
 You are able to place where the musicians are on stage, and being an open backed can, the sound won’t get trapped in your head and leave you fatigued.

 A forward and engaging mid-range. helps with the presentation of the male voice.

-- Not too picky about which amp you choose to pair with it.
+It’s not too picky about which amp you choose to pair with it.
 Sounds pretty fantastic with most amps.

 Comfort. those velour ear pads make it so you can wear these for hours and not get fatigued.

 Replaceable parts, which ensures longevity out of your purchase.

-- Too smooth.
+Too smooth.
 Like Fonzie except not, these headphones are so chill that they may make you fall asleep!

 Treble is lacking a bit.
 This is the “veiled” sound that people talk about in regards to Sennheiser headphones.
 Somewhat lacking in air and harmonic content.
 What is the Sennheiser veil?

 HD 600.
 Many people prefer the more neutral HD 600 over the laid back sound signature of the HD 650.
 Others like the fact that the 650’s bass has a little more impact and weight behind it.

 The great thing about the HD 650 is that it isn’t too picky about which amp you choose.
 At 300 Ohms, it does need one to reach it’s full potential, and a few good options would be: